Epilepsy is a common chronic neurological disease characterised by recurrent seizures and affects about 40,000 Irish people.

 Sinead Hynes (Advanced Nurse Practitioner)

-Anne Gough (Clinical Nurse Specialist)
+Anne Gough (Advanced Nurse Practitioner)

 The service in St James’s Hospital consists of three of the most experienced consultant neurologists in Ireland with special expertise in epilepsy care.
-They are supported by a dedicated team of epilepsy nurse specialists, registered advanced nurse practitioners and clinical nurse specialists.
+They are supported by a dedicated team of registered advanced nurse practitioners and clinical nurse specialists.
 Several scientists affiliated with Trinity College Dublin and The Royal College of Surgeons conduct research in conjunction with our staff and patients.

 The Dublin Mid-Leinster Epilepsy Service is one of the few clinical services in Ireland to use a shared national clinical electronic patient record (EPR) that gives us access to patient information anytime it is required.
-This allows epilepsy service teams around the country access to the same record, should our patients be admitted to another Irish hospital.

-Some patients have been using an interactive patient portal to access and update their records.
 The Dublin Mid-Leinster Epilepsy Service was among the first clinical service in Ireland to use virtual care, even before the COVID-19 pandemic of 2020.
 More than 50% of consultations are now conducted using email, phone or video.

 The epilepsy service at St James’s Hospital is a Learning Health System.
 This means that staff are constantly reviewing the work they do and the care they deliver, informed by the feedback received from patients to redesign and enhance care for patients with epilepsy.

 There are over 1,000 presentations with seizures to St James’s Hospital every year, with just less than half of these patients being admitted.